 The nickname Ozzy feels like the next big thing.

-Of course, just plain Ozzy might catch on.
-As of 2021, it debuted in the US Top 1000 at #712.
-That works out to 364 births, meaning Ozzy was more popular than Douglas, Dash, or Wayne.
+Of course, just plain Ozzy is catching on.
+In 2021, it debuted in the US Top 1000 at #712.
+That works out to 364 births.
+In 2023, that number rose to 526 births, for a rank of #552.
+You’re more likely to meet a newborn boy named Ozzy than one called Scott, Colby, or Dennis.

 POP CULTURE OZZYS

-Most of the famous Ozzys got their nickname via their last name.
+Many of the most famous people called Ozzy got their nickname via their last name.

 Wholesome 1950s and early 60s sitcom The Adventures of Ozzie and Harriet is the exception.
 Based on the real-life Nelson family, dad Ozzie was born Oswald George Nelson.

-The Black Sabbath lead singer scandalized audiences with his heavy metal persona during the 1970s.
+The iconic metal singer and Black Sabbath frontman scandalized audiences with his heavy metal persona during the 1970s.
 He was called the Prince of Darkness.

 Two more figures that might be familiar to today’s parents: Buffy the Vampire Slayer gave us Daniel “Oz” Osborn, a guitarist and occasional werewolf.
 There’s also American Pie’s Chris Ostreicher, also known by the nickname Oz.